jitbit/CsvExport/README.md

 This benchmark is generating a 100-line CSV file with 4 columns.
 Check the "SpeedBenchmarks" code.

-## Usage example:
+## Usage examples:

 Install via Nuget `Install-Package CsvExport`

-For "manual" CSV generation use this:
+For "manual" CSV ad-hoc generation use this:

 ```c#
 var myExport = new CsvExport();